Incoming Year 12 - 2021 entry

-As Head of our Sixth Form, I look forward to welcoming you to Westminster City School soon.
+As Head of our Sixth Form, I look forward to welcoming you to Westminster City School's Sixth Form soon.

 Our Sixth Form prepares young men and women for future study and employment, combining academic excellence with guidance on higher education and careers.
-This year, 97% of our Year 13 have applied to start university in autumn 2020, receiving offers from a range of institutions, including prestigious Russell Group universities like Cambridge, Oxford and Imperial.
+This year, the vast majority of our Year 13 have applied to start university in autumn 2021, receiving offers from a range of institutions, including prestigious Russell Group universities.
 We have been featuring many of these inspirational young men and women on our website.

 Our central London location allows you to go beyond your subjects, deepening and expanding your knowledge and enjoyment, while we also provide extra-curricular activities and strong pastoral support and careers guidance.

 As a fairly small sixth form, we offer a friendly atmosphere so, from the moment you join us, you will be part of our supportive and welcoming community.
 Our teachers and pastoral team will quickly get to know you and our strong induction programme will help you settle in and make friends.

 This webpage is designed to provide further information about your future within our Sixth Form.
 Remember that you can also keep up-to-date with all our latest news by following us on Facebook and Twitter.

 Our A Levels are challenging, exciting and rewarding.
 All can lead on to fantastic university courses and amazing future careers.

 Our teachers have created some short videos to give you - our future Year 12 - a taste of our A Levels: